Why I made this

 Why do I use 8Khz, 16-bit depth, mono channel?
 Because the speaker I use is a simple speaker with only two pins, it doesn’t have DAC and amplifier built-in.
 Pico hardware is also not powerful enough.

 The sound quality is bad, but it can work.
 I plan to use a better speaker with audio amplifier in the future.
-This model looks good: Adafruit Mono 2.5W Class D Audio Amplifier.
+This model is good: Adafruit Mono 2.5W Class D Audio Amplifier.

 Send message to Telegram